Geometry of hyperfields: Geometry of hyperfields in a view of Berkovich theory

-Now, we consider the identification $|\Gan|=\Hom_k(A,\mathbb{T})$, where $G=\Spec A$ is an affine group scheme of finite type over $k$.
+Now, we consider the identification $|G^{\textrm{an}}|=\Hom_k(A,\mathbb{T})$, where $G=\Spec A$ is an affine group scheme of finite type over $k$.
 In other words, $A$ is a finitely generated Hopf algebra over $k$.
 In the remaining part of the subsection, we describe Berkovich's hyperoperation by means of the Hopf algebra structure of $A$.
-To this end, we first recall the following fact:\\ Let $X=\Spec A$ and $Y=\Spec B$ be affine schemes of finite type over $k$.
-Then the product $\Xan \times_k Y^{\textrm{an}}$ exists in the category of $k$-analytic spaces and in fact one has
+To this end, we first recall the following fact: Let $X=\Spec A$ and $Y=\Spec B$ be affine schemes of finite type over $k$.
+Then the product $X^{\textrm{an}} \times_k Y^{\textrm{an}}$ exists in the category of $k$-analytic spaces and in fact one has

-where $A\hat{\otimes}_k B$ is the complete tensor product of $A$ and $B$ over $k$ (see, \cite[\S 1]{berkovich2012spectral} or \cite[Appendix B]{bosch2014lectures} for the definition of complete tensor products).
+where $A\hat{\otimes}_k B$ is the completed tensor product of $A$ and $B$ over $k$ (see, \cite[\S 1]{berkovich2012spectral} or \cite[Appendix B]{bosch2014lectures} for the definition of complete tensor products).
 Since taking a fibered product commutes with the analytification, one may also write \eqref{fiberproduct} as follows:

 \begin{rmk} In the affine case, the fact that taking a fibered product commutes with the analytification directly follows from Proposition \ref{extension them}. \end{rmk}